tunasplam/mlb-graphical-standings/README.md

 Set `FROM_EMAIL` in `.env` to be the email address you want to send from.
 We only want to send emails to ourself so just use `demomailtrap.com`.
 Otherwise, provide your own email in the `mailtrap.io` web ui.

+Captions are generated using GPT model from openai.
+Create a new project there and generate an API key for it.

+Pay $5 to set up a free paid account.
+Set monthly budget to $5.

+Cost per run: entirely negligible.

 ## Usage

 Build